ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Here, the `return;` statement stops the execution of a function.
 We won't need movement and other checks if we need to respawn the Robot at some other position.
 :::

-We should also write this code to "On Create" code so that respawn point will be at creation location by default, in case something ever goes wrong:
+We should also write this code to "On Create" tab so that respawn point will be at creation location by default, in case something ever goes wrong:

 ```js
 this.savedX = this.x;